633 W 5th Street #2890

 What is a tortious act?
 A tort is a civil wrong for which courts can impose liability, and understanding tort law is the first step to protecting your rights as an injured victim.
 When a defendant is not a reasonable person and causes physical harm, the responsible party or their master may be held liable financially as a direct result.

 This is called a tort case, and can be brought for public and private wrongs.
 Let’s explore what tort liability is according to the Supreme Court and various state laws with Ehline Law and our personal injury attorneys.

-In simple words, liability is responsibility for an action (think about injuries sustained in car accidents), and tort liability suggests that someone is accountable for another’s wrongdoings.
-However, contractual disagreements fall under contract law and not under tort liability, even if they cause non economic damages like pain and suffering or financial harm caused due to the breach.
+In simple words, liability is responsible for an action (think about injuries sustained in car accidents), and tort liability suggests that someone is accountable for another’s wrongdoings.
+However, contractual disagreements fall under contract law and not under tort liability, even if they cause non-economic damages like pain and suffering or financial harm caused due to the breach.
 In those cases, criminal charges could lie, and if egregious enough, a defrauded plaintiff may have a fraud claim under tort law.